 It’s important to note that the word “angels” doesn’t appear in the Greek text.
-The reason why Bauckham includes the word in his translation is that he is convinced that the verse is referring to angels, so he supplies it himself to help the reader understanding the meaning of Jude’s teaching.
+The reason why Bauckham includes the word in his translation is that he is convinced that the verse is referring to angels, so he supplies it himself to help the reader understand the meaning of Jude’s teaching.

 How does Bauckham arrive at his conclusion?
 Human flesh isn’t “strange” enough for Bauckham.

 Strange flesh “cannot, as many commentators and most translations assume, refer to homosexual practice, in which the flesh is not ‘different’ (heretas); it must mean the flesh of angels.
 The sin of the Sodoimites (not strictly of the other towns) reached its zenith in this most extravagant of sexual aberrations, which would have transgressed the order of creation as shockingly as the fallen angels did.” (p.
 54)

 Excellent Bible scholars will continue to debate the phrase “strange flesh” in Jude 1:7.
 Some commentators speculate that the reason why Jude doesn’t elaborate is that the meaning of the phrase wouldn’t be in doubt to his original readers.

 The best way to come to conclusions about issues raised in this debate, like the various manifestations of sexual immorality, is to study passages outside of Jude and Genesis for the purpose of acquiring clarity.

 Many people want to know how to listen to God.
 Some are seeking direction.
 Others want to know his will.
 Yet other people desire words of assurance, comfort, and hope.
 How can a person position...